SigmaConnectivityPl/simplicity_sdk/app/bluetooth/example/bt_cs_ncp/readme.md

 ## Usage

 Build and flash the application.
-Use the "bt_cs_host_initiator_legacy" or the "bt_cs_host" Host sample application to connect to it.
-In legacy mode, the Host application will scan for a device running the "CS RFLCT" sample application.
+Use the "bt_cs_host" host sample application to connect to it.
+The host application will scan for a reflector advertising with the "CS RFLCT" device name.
 When found, the initiator will create a connection between them and will start the distance measurement process.
-The initiator estimates the distance, and display them in the command line terminal.
+The initiator estimates the distance, and displays them in the command line terminal.

 ## Troubleshooting